HeidiEllis/LA-100-Fall-2017/Code of Conduct.md

 ### 7. Late Policy

-All members of the LA 100 community are expected to....
 A deliverable is late when it is submitted after the due date and time.
-Legitimate lateness include approved illness, family emergencies and death, and athlectic events.
+Legitimate lateness reasons include approved illness, family emergencies and death, and athlectic events.

+If a deliverable is late, the following policy will apply:

 1. One day grace period and one letter grade per day afterwards 1.A limited number of grace days
 3. One or two grace "assignments".